cncf/toc/reviews/graduation-vitess.md

 Since joining the CNCF in [February 2018](https://www.cncf.io/blog/2018/02/05/cncf-host-vitess/) as an incubation project, Vitess has built a healthy ecosystem of maintainers and production adoptions.

 On behalf of the maintainers team, we believe Vitess is ready for [graduation stage](https://github.com/cncf/toc/blob/master/process/graduation_criteria.adoc#graduation-stage) and meets the v1.2 criteria.
-As the criteria has evolved over since February 2018, we include also answers for incubation criteria.
+As the criteria has evolved since February 2018, we include also answers for incubation criteria.

 ### CNCF Incubation Criteria